 The Blue Cross and Blue Shield companies have designated national Blue Distinction Centers meeting their standards and selection criteria for bariatric weight loss surgery, cardiac (heart) care, fertility care, organ transplants (e.g. adult and pediatric bone marrow/stem cell, heart, lung, liver, pancreas (adult only) transplants, total knee and hip replacement, cancer care, maternity care, spine surgery, cellular immunotherapy, and gene therapy for ocular disorders.
 Quality criteria can be found from the home page.
 Substance Use Treatment and Recovery distinction to launch Jan.
 1, 2020.
 In addition to Blue Distinction Centers, the Blue Distinction+ (Plus) designates high quality centers that also consider cost of care.
 (No further information is available on prices.)
 Interactive database; updated 2019

-Compare hospital survival rates and cardiac surgeon outcomes for cardiac bypass – coronary artery bypass grafts (CABG) done in 2016.
+Find Heart Bypass Surgery hospital ratings and surgeon outcomes in California.
+Compare hospital survival rates and cardiac surgeon outcomes for cardiac bypass – coronary artery bypass grafts (CABG) done in 2017.
 Nearly all hospitals performed as expected.
-Thirteen California hospitals shown to be significantly worse than CA state average for selected CABG measures; 5 were worse on CABG survival rates.
-Doctor ratings found 12 of 276 CABG surgeons had worse outcomes for 2015-2016.
-Updated by Office of Statewide Health Planning and Development (OSHPD)
+Six (6) California hospitals were shown to be significantly worse than CA state average for selected CABG survival rates; 2 were worse on post-op stroke measure or too low use of internal mammary artery (IMA).
+Doctor ratings found 12 of 276 CABG surgeons had worse outcomes for 2015-2016; 3 were statistically better.
+Updated by Office of Statewide Health Planning and Development (OSHPD), October 2019.

 Find average 2018 cost across CO for more than 50 types of hospitalizations.
 Click on View Reimbursement by Diagnosis or Insurance Provider to see average total charge in 2017, and what the insurance company reimbursement was.
 While the patient’s responsibility is not shown, we appreciate the transparency between prices and amounts paid.
 Example: Major joint replacement without complications priced at $78,874 had an average insurance payment of $26,588, or about 1/3 of the charges.
 Uncomplicated delivery was priced at $16,500 in 2017 (17,545 in 2018), with insurance companies paying $7347 in 2017.
 Similar for newborns – $5171 average price, insurance paid $2341.
 Insurance company payments appeared to go down in 2017, while charges went up.
 Consumers are also able to see actual hospital prices (Click View Hospital Charges, then select year 2018 and procedure).
 Example: Average 2018 price for major joint replacement at hospitals that performed at least 100 procedures, ranged from $13,941 in Meeker (Pioneers Medical Center), to $131,513 at Sky Ridge Medical Center in Lone Tree (nearly 10 times higher; midrange 208 price across hospitals was about $79,000.
 Physician charges are not included.
 Published by the State Department of Regulatory Agencies, Division of Insurance, and Colorado Hospital Association.
 Updated 2019.